 Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact VI.
-GEOLOGY AND SOILS - Will the project: a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map Issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+GEOLOGY AND SOILS - Will the project: a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: i.
+Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map Issued by the State Geologist for the area or based on other substantial evidence of a known fault?
 Refer to Division of Mines and Geology Special Publication 42. ii.
-Strong seismic ground shaking? iii.
-Seismic-related ground failure, including liquefaction? \boxtimes iv.
-Landslides? b) Result in substantial soil erosion or the loss of topsoil? \boxtimes c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on or off site landslide, lateral spreading, subsidence, liquefaction or collapse? d) Be located on expansive soil, as defined in Table 181-B of the California Building Code (2001) creating substantial risks to life or property? e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater?
-S CUBSTANTIATION: (Check if project is located in the G eologic Ha zards Overla y District):

-a) Less than Significant Impact.
+Strong seismic ground shaking? \boxtimes iii.
+Seismic-related ground failure, including liquefaction? \square iv.
+Landslides? \boxtimes b) Result in substantial soil erosion or the loss of topsoil? \boxtimes c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on or off site landslide, lateral spreading, subsidence, liquefaction or collapse? d) Be located on expansive soil, as defined in Table 181-B of the California Building Code (2001) creating substantial risks to life or property? \boxtimes e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater? \boxtimes a) Less than Significant Impact.
 The entire San Bernardino County area is particularly susceptible to strong ground shaking and other geologic hazards.
-However, the proposed project site is not located within an Alquist-Priolo Earthquake fault zone.
+However, the proposed Project site is not located within an Alquist-Priolo Earthquake fault zone.
 While the potential for onsite ground rupture cannot be totally discounted (e.g., unmapped faults could conceivably underlie the project corridor), the likelihood of such an occurrence is considered low due to the absence of known faults within the site.